ramibelgacem/rick-morty-api/README.md

     - Return 404 not found status if the character does not exist

 ## Notes
 I had no knowledge of the FastAPI framework, so i took some time to learn it.
-I would love to continue reading and practicing with the framework's documentation.
+I would love to know more about this tool and continue the documentation.
 - 2 days to learn the basics
 - 3 days to build this project